drghirlanda/alex/Docs/AlexManual.md

 `Parameters.csv`.
 We can also, however, specify different responses for different S1s by adding a Response column to the `Phases.csv` file.
-For example, to specify that the left arrow key is the correct response for S1 Red in Phase 1, but that the right arrow is correct for White, you would write as in Table \ref{per-stimulus-responses}.
+For example, to specify that the left arrow key is the correct response for the S1 Red in Phase 1, but that the right arrow is correct for White, you would write as in Table \ref{per-stimulus-responses}.

 Phase S1    Trials S2Prob S2     Response
 ----- --    ------ ------ --     --------